 Some types of social media posts should be queued, not scheduled.
 Queuing is a feature available in your Agorapulse dashboard and it is so clever that international social media influencer Jeff Bullas takes full advantage of it.

-Queuing is especially effective for evergreen content — that is, content that doesn’t isn’t tied to a particular date and can be useful well into the future.
+Queuing is especially effective for evergreen content (content that doesn’t isn’t tied to a particular date and can be useful well into the future).

 With these pieces of content, there’s no need to select a specific time for your post to publish.
 Instead, add these posts to the queue as you go, and Agorapulse will send them out in a steady stream.
 Not only that, but you can set Queue Categories, meaning you can have certain types of content go out on specific days of the week and times of day.

 When you’ve written an excellent blog post, a single social media post isn’t enough to promote it.
 You could go in and schedule a post to go out every seven days, but if you have other content to promote as well, you don’t want to constantly shift the dates around.

 So instead of all that constant scheduling hassle, you can queue your post!
 That way, as you queue other blog posts, you can keep adding to the mix.
 In Agorapulse’s queue feature, you can drag and drop queued posts to reorder them quickly.

 Or use the shuffle button to instantly rearrange all the content in your queue!